-16 More the billion birds die annually from colliding with residential and commercial 17 windows.
+Perhaps a billion birds die annually from colliding with residential and commercial windows.
 Therefore, there is a societal need to develop technologies that reduce window collisions by birds.
-Many current window films that are applied to the external surface of 18 windows have human-visible patterns that are not aesthetically preferable.
-BirdShades 19 20 have developed a short wavelength (ultraviolet) reflective film that appears as a slight tint to the human eye but should be highly visible to many bird species.
-We performed flight 21 22 tunnel tests of whether the BirdShades external window film reduced the likelihood that two species of song bird (zebra finch, Taeniopygia guttata and brown-headed cowbird, 23 24 Molothrus ater) collide with windows during daylight.
+Many current window films that are applied to the external surface of windows have human-visible patterns that are not esthetically preferable.
+BirdShades have developed a short wavelength (ultraviolet) reflective film that appears as a slight tint to the human eye but should be highly visible to many bird species that see in this spectral range.
+We performed flight tunnel tests of whether the BirdShades external window film reduced the likelihood that two species of song bird (zebra finch, Taeniopygia guttata and brown-headed cowbird, Molothrus ater) collide with windows during daylight.
 We paid particular attention to simulate the lighting conditions that birds will experience while flying during the day.
-Our 25 26 results indicate a 75-90% reduction in the likelihood of collision with BirdShades-treated compared with control windows, in forced choice trials.
-In more ecologically relevant 27 28 comparison between trials where all windows were either treated or control windows, the 29 estimated reduction in probability of collision was 30-50%.
-Further, both bird species slow 30 their flight by approximately 25% when approaching windows treated with the BirdShades 31 film, thereby reducing the force of collisions if they were to happen.
-Therefore, we conclude that the BirdShades external window film will be effective in reducing the risk of and 32 33 damage caused to populations and property by birds' collision with windows.
-As this ultraviolet-reflective film has no human-visible patterning to it, the product might be an 34 35 aesthetically more acceptable low cost solution to reducing bird-window collisions.
-36 Further, we call for testing of other mitigation technologies in lighting and ecological 37 conditions that are more similar to what birds experience in real human-built technologies.
+Our results indicate a 75-90% reduction in the likelihood of collision with BirdShades-treated compared with control windows, in forced choice trials.
+In more ecologically relevant comparison between trials where all windows were either treated or control windows, the estimated reduction in probability of collision was 30-50%.
+Further, both bird species slow their flight by approximately 25% when approaching windows treated with the BirdShades film, thereby reducing the force of collisions if they were to happen.
+Therefore, we conclude that the BirdShades external window film will be effective in reducing the risk of and damage caused to populations and property by birds' collision with windows.
+As this ultraviolet-reflective film has no human-visible patterning to it, the product might be an esthetically more acceptable low cost solution to reducing bird-window collisions.
+Further, we call for testing of other mitigation technologies in lighting and ecological conditions that are more similar to what birds experience in real human-built environments and make suggestions for testing standards to assess collision-reducing technologies.